Notifications

 Inner workings

 Telegram bots work through the Telegram Bot API.
-When a message is sent to a bot, it is routed through the Stubber platform, which processes the message and sends appropriate responses back through the bot.
+When a message is sent to a bot, it is routed to the Stubber platform, which processes the message and sends appropriate responses back through the bot.

 Routing incoming Telegram messages